-National Clinician Scholar Jasmine Travers PhD, RN received the prestigious Harold Amos Faculty Development Program.
-The four-year award was created to increase the number of faculty from historically disadvantaged backgrounds who can achieve senior rank in academic medicine, dentistry, or nursing.
+National Clinician Scholar Jasmine Travers PhD, RN received the prestigious Harold Amos Faculty Development Program honor.
+The four-vear award was created to increase the number of faculty from historically disadvantaged backgrounds who can achieve senior rank in academic nursing, medicine, or dentistry.
 Recipients are committed to developing academic careers and serving as role models for students and faculty.